RRethy/rwc/README.md

 # rwc

-Rust implementation of wc with a slightly nicer UI.
+Rust implementation of wc with a slightly nicer UI and slightly faster for all operations.

 The git history is gone because this was originally a minor component of another project.
 However, it was getting out of scope and didn't really belong so I'm putting the relevant code into its own repo.